Last Updated: March 26, 2026

 How many ornate tetras should I keep?

 A minimum of 6, but 8-10 is strongly recommended.
 Larger groups bring out natural schooling behavior and encourage males to display their impressive dorsal fins.
-In small groups, they tend to hide and look stressed.
+In small groups, they will hide and look stressed.

 Closing Thoughts